 2. Move to Hiragana ASAP

-5 Tips to Help You Learn Japanese In addition to the Chinese characters that represent meaning, Japanese has a phonetic script.
-In fact, Japanese has two parallel phonetic scripts, hiragana and katakana.
-These scripts are syllabaries, two parallel systems each with 50 symbols, which represent syllables rather than individual sounds, as would be the case in a true alphabet.
+5 Tips to Help You Learn Japanese Hiragana and katakana are syllabaries, two parallel systems each with 50 symbols.
+Each symbol is a syllable rather than an individual sound.
 Hiragana is most widely used, and katakana is usually limited to foreign loan words or to words that represent sounds.

 Much of language learning consists of listening.
 When you first listen to any language, it is very difficult to distinguish the sounds.
 Therefore we need to rely on a phonetic alphabet in order to make sense of what we are listening to.
-Japanese has a romanized script called Romaji, which is helpful when you first start out.
-However, you should start reading in hiragana as soon as possible and introduce Kanji as soon as you are able.
+Sure, Romaji, a romanized Japanese script, can be helpful.
+However, you should start reading in hiragana as soon as possible.

-Japanese writing consists of a mixture of hiragana, Kanji and occasional use of katakana.
+Japanese writing consists of a mixture of hiragana, Kanji and the occasional use of katakana.
 It is difficult to get your brain used to this.
-The earlier you start the better.
-We don’t see katakana nearly as often as hiragana, and personally I tended to neglect it.
+The earlier you start, the better.

 Learn Japanese online at LingQ